Dowling '99 (23-33; four seasons)

-Ryan McAleavey concluded his third season as the head coach of the men's lacrosse program at Florida Tech.
+Ryan McAleavey enters his fifth season as the head coach of the men's lacrosse program at Florida Tech.

-McAleavey guided the Panthers to a 1-4 record in the inaugural Sunshine State Conference season.
+In his third season at Florida Tech, McAleavey guided the Panthers to a 1-4 record in the inaugural Sunshine State Conference season in 2013-14.
 With 19 newcomers, Florida Tech set new records in points, assists, faceoff wins, faceoff percentage, ground balls and caused turnovers.
-FIT nearly upset Catawba College, Wheeling Jesuit University, Saint Leo University and Belmont Abbey College.

 After the season, freshmen CJ Nichols, Charlie Morrisette and Mike Cherry were named to the All-SSC Freshman Team, while Nichols earned All-SSC First Team honors after recording 22 goals and 15 assists.
 Cherry's 12 forced turnovers also earned the Pa. native All-SSC Second Team honors, along with sophomore transfer Nick Wynne.
 Wynne scored 22 goals and All-SSC Honorable Mention faceoff specialist Travis Wunder set single season records in ground balls, faceoff wins and faceoff percentage, winning 131 faceoffs and registering 64 ground balls.